Rushikesh1234/Star_Pattern/README.md

 Print various types of star pattern using Java.

 ##### Different version of Star Pattern.
-I have attached star pattern in word file.
+I have attached star pattern in PDF file.
 Refer Notepad file for answer.

 ##### Note :- Give suggestion/more absolute solution if you have any.